Candidates for the degree of Doctor of Philosophy must satisfy all general requirements of the Graduate School. These include

 To be admitted into Ph.D. candidacy, after successfully completing the first two years of coursework and passing three written Qualifying Exams, a student must pass the Oral Exam in the area of specialty.
 Students will be expected to complete their oral exam by the end of their 7th semester.
 The exam is directed by the student's Dissertation Advisor and Dissertation Committee.

 A student will prepare a Ph.D. dissertation supervised by the Dissertation Advisor and approved by the student's Dissertation Committee, followed by an oral public presentation.
 The dissertation is then submitted to the Graduate School for approval.

 Each graduate course must be completed with a grade of "C" or better for the credit to be acceptable toward an advanced degree.

 In addition, students must maintain good standing with an overall cumulative graduate credit GPA of at least 3.0 on a scale of 4.0.
 Students must have a minimum GPA of 3.0 in order to meet graduation eligibility.
 All graduate students must maintain a cumulative graduate GPA of 3.0.
 If their GPA drops below 3.0, they are either placed on probation or dismissed.
-Undergraduate courses will not count towards graduate GPA.
+Undergraduate courses will not count towards the graduate GPA.

-Dismissed students are no longer in a graduate program but may take graduate-level courses as a Grad Special.
-Students wishing to complete their degree must obtain approval to take graduate-level courses, raise their graduate GPA to at least 3.0 and then re-apply to a graduate program.
+Dismissed students are no longer in a graduate program but may take graduate courses as a Grad Special.
+Students wishing to complete their degree must obtain approval to take graduate-level courses, raise their graduate GPA to at least 3.0 and then reapply to a graduate program.
 Any courses taken to raise their GPA will be included in the graduate special/transfer credit limitation (9 credits for master’s degrees).